-4.4 Further guidance
+[4.4] Further guidance

 In the next phase of the Environmental Mainstreaming Initiative, starting in June 2009, IIED will build on the ground work undertaken to date and begin to develop a Sourcebook on Environmental Mainstreaming.
-We are discussing to undertake this in collaboration with a number of international organisations and initiatives and bilateral development cooperation agencies, including the OECD DAC, UNDP, UNDP-UNEP Poverty Environment Initiative (PEI), CBD Secretariat, CIDA and Ausaid.
+We have agrred to undertake this in collaboration with a number of international organisations and initiatives and bilateral development cooperation agencies, including the UNDP-EEG, UNDP-UNEP Poverty Environment Initiative (PEI), CBD Secretariat and Ausaid, and are discussing involvement in the partnership with the OECD and other donors.
 The sourcebook will be partly modelled on the UNDP/OECD/IIED sourcebook for national sustainable development strategies (Dalal-Clayton and Bass, 2002) and will draw from the experience and materials of all the partners and other organisations.